Lymphogranuloma venereum (LGV) diagnosis and treatment

 - LGV is a serovar (L1, L2, L3) of Chlamydia trachomatis and can cause invasive disease

 - The incidence of LGV has increased in the developed world in the last 10 years predominantly in men who have sex with men.
-Ongoing outbreaks have occurred in European, North American and Australasian capital cities mostly among HIV positive MSM.
-Recently a proportion of cases have been identified in HIV positive men without rectal symptoms and HIV negative men with rectal symptoms.
-Presence of other STIs and hepatitis C have been associated with LGV diagnosis.
+Ongoing outbreaks have occurred in European, North American and Australasian capital cities mostly amongst HIV positive MSM.
+A proportion of cases have also been identified in HIV positive men without rectal symptoms and HIV negative men with rectal symptoms.
+Presence of other STIs and hepatitis C has been associated with LGV diagnosis.

 - the ano-rectal syndrome presenting with usually symptomatic proctitis – most often seen in HIV positive MSM

-- the genito-inguinal syndrome presenting with an initial small genital ulser followed by inguinal lymphadenopathy and, if untreated, bubo formation – more often seen in heterosexual transmission in developing countries.
+- the genito-inguinal syndrome presenting with an initial small genital ulcer followed by inguinal lymphadenopathy and, if untreated, bubo formation – more often seen in heterosexual transmission in developing countries.